maikonigor/mouseMoverPython/README.md

 # mouseMoverPython
+A mouse driver prototype for unix.
-Receive inputs from USB and move mouse.
+Receive inputs (x,Y) inputs from USB. and move mouse.